uni-notes/uni-notes/docs/1_Core/General_Biology/01_Getting_introduced_to_biology_and_its_scope.md

 - Plantae : Produce their own food.
 - Animalia : Obtain food by ingesting and digesting.
 - Fungi : Decomposers, obtain food by decomposing dead and decaying organic matter.

+Prokaryotes have:

+- Pilli : Short projections for attachment to surfaces.
+- Flagella : Long projections to propel them through their liquid environment.
+- Capsules : Makes the bacteria's surface more slippery, helping it to escape engulfment by phagocytic cells.

+- Only Animal cells have Lysomes and Plant Cells have Chloroplasts.